Selected contributions

 -

-AFFORD, a workflow for data stewards to make the data FAIRer
+AFFORD: a workflow for data stewards to make the data FAIRer

 by Gorka Fraga Gonzalez (UZH) [details]For many researchers it may not be affordable to produce FAIR data.
 We propose a workflow to create a data index that will help data stewards and researchers curating the necessary metadata and documentation to facilitate finding and sharing their research data; making them effectively FAIRer.
 Developed by scientists without a software development background, the AFFORD workflow utilizes generalist open-source tools broadly used for scientific research (R, Quarto) as well as Git.
 It is intended to be maintainable by data stewards or researchers interested in data management, without requiring advanced programming skills.
 For this, we provide a demo website and a skeleton repository with the necessary materials ready for reuse (see our preprint) .
 Our goal is to help researchers produce FAIRer data and, as a bonus, to help them adopt a set of tools that are important for scientific reproducibility in general. -

-Box-Framework: web application generator for Postgres databases [TBC]
+Box-Framework: web application generator for Postgres databases

 by Andrea Minetti (WSL) [details]We are developing an open-source tool called Box-Framework that enables rapid creation of web interfaces for PostgreSQL databases.
 The tool is currently under active development and is already being used in approximately 15 applications.
 The two main use cases are: - Field Campaigns: Entering data directly into the database from the field. - Management Applications: Used for databases such as the national forest fire database and the Swiss forest protection database.
 The advantage of the tool is that it enables people with database knowledge but limited frontend expertise to quickly develop a productive web application. -